Khatija-Essa/APDS_POE/README.md

 -
 ![WhatsApp Image 2024-10-08 at 10 33 26_4696f13f](https://github.com/user-attachments/assets/3f1dea6e-fec2-43df-a31a-ccf5de05b5ad)

+5. **Payment progress**
+   - Once payment is made the user will be prompt to the payment progress page ,which will show users the details of the paid user's username ,provide,timestamp and status .

+6. **Employee login**
+   - Employee log in using their username, account number, and password.
+   - No self-registration process: Users must be manually created and cannot register themselves through the portal.
+   - **RegEx**-based input validation ensures that only valid data is accepted.
+   - Password hashing and salting: Passwords must be securely hashed and salted using an industry-standard method to protect user credentials.

+ 7. **Employee data page**
+        -
+        -
+ 8.**Payment verified page**

+9.**Add Employee page**

 ## How It Works
 1. **Logging In**
 - Before you can access the payment features, you must be logged into your account